Modern Kitchens: Efficient, Stylish, High-Tech Work Centers

 Contemporary kitchens aren’t just about cool gadgets and creative uses of color but also about enhancing efficiency throughout the area.
 Many modern kitchens seek to provide a classic kitchen triangle, a concept that dictates the optimal position of the sink, cooktop, and refrigerator.
 Older homes often feature odd placements of these items, such as a sink tucked away in a corner or a stove that feels miles away from the refrigerator, making it a hassle to cook in a timely or productive manner.

 Many modern kitchens are designed with efficiency in mind, but that doesn’t mean keeping key locations cramped together.
-This kitchen features open space between elements while also maintaining usefulness: the range, stove, and refrigerator (refrigerator drawers at left) form a classic work triangle.
+This kitchen feature open space between elements while also maintaining usefulness: the range, stove, and refrigerator (refrigerator drawers at left) form a classic work triangle.
 Note the “library ladder” that slides on a track and provides access to high and out-of-the-way, hard-to-reach items.
+(Plan #202-1024)

 Modern kitchen styles also take the concept of efficiency to the next level by taking entertaining and casual events into account as well.
 It’s a large part of why islands are such a popular and productive feature, as a well-placed island making food preparation a group activity.
 Tie this in with the layout of the kitchen in relation to the living room or dining room, and you’ve got a space that elevations function to an art form, encouraging a seamless flow between areas and activities without ever separating a host from the guests.
 It’s also why many homeowners opt for open floor plans.